olaniyan18/olaniyan18/README.md

 I'm a frontend developer with **2+ years of professional experience** building responsive web applications at Uppist Limited.
 Passionate about creating clean, user-friendly interfaces and writing maintainable code.

-Currently seeking opportunities in Canada through the Alberta Advantage PNP.

 ---

 ##  What I Do